Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Physics.md

 **RunActiveColliderPart**
-It iterates on the all active box and circle colliders in [startIndex, endIndex) range and check these colliders has a collision with other active colliders.
+It iterates on the all active box and circle colliders in [startIndex, endIndex) range and check these colliders have collision(s) with other active colliders.
 Note: Firstly the function checks the box colliders and after the circle colliders.
-For example: if there are 5 box colliders and 2 circle colliders.
+For example: If there are 5 box colliders and 2 circle colliders.
 The box colliders' index is [0..4] and the circle colliders' index is [5..6].
 ```cpp
 void RunActiveColliderPart(size_t startIndex, size_t endIndex);